jenkinsci/script-security-plugin/README.md

-Use `ApprovalContext.withCurrentUser`, and also `withItemAsKey` where applicable (when there is just one script per job); otherwise at least withItem where applicable, and/or `withKey` when you can uniquely identify this usage from the context (`StaplerRequest.findAncestorObject` is helpful here).
+Use `ApprovalContext.withCurrentUser`, and also `withItemAsKey` where applicable (when there is just one script per job); otherwise at least withItem where applicable, and/or `withKey` when you can uniquely identify this usage from the context (`StaplerRequest2.findAncestorObject` is helpful here).
 This lets the system know a (possibly) new script has been configured by a particular person.
 You will also need a `readResolve` that calls configuring to notify the system when a configurable with script has been loaded from disk (and thus the configurer is unknown).
 Call